xrpbot/xrpbot.github.io/posts/deckel-fp2.rst

         First milling tests

 We are currently waiting for the last spare parts, a complete set of way wipers, to arrive.
-As a first project, we will then produce all custom parts for the acrobot.
+As a first project, we will then produce all custom parts for the :doc:`acrobot`.